 L.PSY-227: Culture & Psychopathology-AC

-The course material considers mental illness categories in light of the influence of culture on the diagnosis, course and prognosis Foundational concepts include a consideration of mind/body dualism, the concepts of self and the phenomenon on resilience.
+The course material considers mental illness categories in light of the influence of culture on the diagnosis, course and prognosis.
+Foundational concepts include a consideration of mind/body dualism, the concepts of self and the phenomenon of resilience.
 The foundational concepts provide a cultural lens for understanding the broader culture of “mental illness” as it occurs around the world.
-Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB-130, L.LIB-135, or L.LIB-220.
+Prerequisites: L.LIB-100, L.LIB-105, L.LIB-1 10, and one course from L.LIB-130, L.LIB-135, or L.LIB-220.
 3 credits.

 L.PSY-231: Sensation & Perception

 A study of the physiological mechanisms that are responsible for how our sensory systems operate and how we use these sensory systems to organize perceptions of reality.
 The emphasis of this class is on the conversion of external stimuli into neural activity.
 Topics include understanding visual, cutaneous, and auditory processing.
 Lab included.
 Prerequisite: L.PSY-101.
 3 credits.

 A survey of how psychology principles may be applied to the behavior of people at work.
 Topics covered include job analysis, selection, performance appraisal, training, work motivation, work teams, leadership and organizational development.
 Prerequisite: L.PSY101.
 Recommended: L.PSY-211 or L.BUS-250.
 3 credits.